A Walk to Bongville

 Laing’s book is mostly an accidental advertisement for a long-held ambition of mine, which is to market the lower Ouse Valley as ‘Bloomsbury Country’.
 There’s Charleston, Monks House and Berwick Church, all within a handy few miles of one another.
 I think it’s a great idea.
 How they would have hated it, old Virginia and Vanessa and all their friends.
 How they would have hated the thought of the hoi polloi, the filthy board-school children, the counter jumpers and white slugs, traipsing through their heavenly homes.
 How they would hate the gift shops, the charabancs full of trippers.
 Sadly, all the tourists would still manage to avoid Newhaven, which is my hometown.

 But Laing ‘sets her teeth’ against Newhaven, and decides to pass it by.
 Why not, love?
 People like you always do.
 Why break the habit of a lifetime?
 Laing can’t take a moment to walk up the West Side of the river, to where Gibbon Road comes down from the hill top to Fort Road, by the old Sheffield Arms pub.
-Lord Sheffield, you see, owned not just Sheffield Park, but also Newhaven, and Gibbon Road, a long, desolate strip of poorly built and poorly maintained social housing which climbs up the Downs away from the river was named after the historian Edward Gibbon, who was a friend of Sheffield’s; that’s why he’s buried in the Sheffield family graveyard in Fletching.
-Laing took us to Gibbon’s grave, but is not interested to find this relationship between the head waters and the mouth of the river, between the pretty quaintness of fucking Fletching and the truth of Newhaven, of Gibbon Road.
+Lord Sheffield, you see, owned not just Sheffield Park, but also Newhaven, and Gibbon Road, a long, desolate strip of poorly built and poorly maintained social housing which climbs up the Downs away from the river was named after Edward Gibbon, who was a friend of Sheffield’s; such a friend that Gibbon was the Mayor of Newhaven at one time.
+That’s why he’s buried in the Sheffield family graveyard in Fletching.
+Laing took us to Gibbon’s grave, but is not interested to find this relationship between the head waters and the mouth of the river, between the pretty quaintness of Fletching and the truth of Newhaven, of Gibbon Road.
 This would be a psycho-geographers dream, but to Laing, it is of no interest.
-Reading Laing’s book, I suddenly realised the world of difference that exists between nature writing of this kind – very fine writing, as I hope I’ve made clear – and psycho-geography.
+Reading Laing’s book, I suddenly realised the world of difference that exists between nature writing of this kind – very fine writing, as I hope I’ve made clear – and psychogeography.
 Laing clearly has no pretensions to be a psycho-geographer, but if she had then this would have made a much better book.
 It would have been more human.

 As Laing walks into Newhaven from Piddinghoe, she walks up Robinson Road, past Cantrell’s the boat builders.
 I loved this street when I was a kid, and wished that we could live there.
 She notes that she is walking past the back of council houses; but I want to tell Laing not to worry, they’re not really council houses, they’re just owner occupied, but owned and occupied by not very well off people, who hardly ever pop into Lewes for their cheese.
 There is an alley at the end of this street; she doesn’t like it, but she plucks up courage, and makes it unscathed to the side of the dual carriageway, about a hundred yards away from where I grew up, next to this very road.

 She sets her teeth against Newhaven, the brave lamb, and crosses the bridge; stopping to note that there is a horrid statue of a cormorant.
 She doesn’t notice, on the opposite bank, the memorial to the hundreds of soldiers who died on the Dieppe raid in 1942.
 My step-father stood on this bridge’s predecessor, and watched dead bodies from Dieppe being unloaded from barges, Barges loaded with the dead, on the river that she is supposed to be writing about.
 No?
-Not interesting?
-I once heard a nightingale sing in a bush by the bridge, right outside the old Railway Club.
-Does that matter more than the unloading of the dead?.
+Not interesting?.
 Lord Lucan caught the boat from Newhaven, from the port in the river you’re supposed to be writing about.
 Not interested?

 Setting her teeth against Newhaven, Laing hopes to rejoin the path by the river by following it down the East Side.
 Twice she tries to walk down Beach Road, but she is repelled by the dingy houses, and by the Parker Pen factory.
 She kicks her knapsack in frustration.
 The path cannot go this way, Laing feels, because the windows of the houses are unscrubbed and because there is a ‘brutal’ looking pub.
 Friends of mine live down there, in those ‘dingy houses’.
 I left love on that street, at Newhaven Harbour Station.
 You could have tried to catch a train at Newhaven Marine.
 There was a path, Olivia, if only you could have been writer enough to find it.